Moisture and Oxygen Control Solutions for Sealed Enclosures and Containers

 Some common industry applications for our moisture control solutions include:

-• Defense: Use desiccant for everything from storing equipment and munitions to installing it in cameras and missiles.
+- Aerospace & Defense: Protect avionics, optics, and mission-critical equipment during long-term storage.
+This industry often uses desiccant for everything from storing equipment and munitions to protecting cameras and missiles.

-• Shipping & Logistics: Use large desiccant sacks to help reduce moisture damage in shipping large quantities of cargo in large containers.
+- Shipping & Logistics: Limit condensation (“container rain”) during transit and storage.
+Use large desiccant sacks to help reduce moisture damage in shipping large quantities of cargo in large containers.

 AGM offers custom engineering services so you can get exactly what you need.